m-oot/IdentityServer/README.md

     server, and verify their results.
 We also did manual testing for the shutdown hook, testing that our server saves its state.
 We also manually tested the server across onyx.

-    Our name generator is pretty fun try using --get all to see some of the random names that were generated.
+    Our name generator is pretty fun.
+Try using --get all to see some of the random names that were generated.
 Names are generated as Adjective Noun pairs